Deploy Bastion using Azure PowerShell

 Connection steps

-1. In the Azure portal, go to the virtual machine to which you want to connect.
+In the Azure portal, go to the virtual machine that you want to connect to.

-2. At the top of the page, select Connect->Bastion to go to the Bastion page.
-You can also go to the Bastion page using the left menu.
+At the top of the pane, select Connect > Bastion to go to the Bastion pane.
+You can also go to the Bastion pane by using the left menu.

-3. The options available on the Bastion page are dependant on the Bastion SKU tier.
-If you're using the Basic SKU, you connect to a Windows computer using RDP and port 3389, and to a Linux computer using SSH and port 22.
+The options available on the Bastion pane depend on the Bastion SKU.
+If you're using the Basic SKU, you connect to a Windows computer by using RDP and port 3389.
+Also for the Basic SKU, you connect to a Linux computer by using SSH and port 22.
 You don't have options to change the port number or the protocol.
 However, you can change the keyboard language for RDP by expanding Connection Settings.

 If you're using the Standard SKU, you have more connection protocol and port options available.
 Expand Connection Settings to see the options.
-Typically, unless you have configured different settings for your VM, you connect to a Windows computer using RDP and port 3389, and to a Linux computer using SSH and port 22.
+Typically, unless you configure different settings for your VM, you connect to a Windows computer by using RDP and port 3389.
+You connect to a Linux computer by using SSH and port 22.

-4. Select the Authentication Type from the dropdown.
+For Authentication Type, select from the dropdown list.
 The protocol determines the available authentication types.
 Complete the required authentication values.

-5. To open the VM session in a new browser tab, leave Open in a new browser tab selected.
+To open the VM session in a new browser tab, leave Open in new browser tab selected.

-7. The connection to this virtual machine, via Bastion, will open directly in the Azure portal (over HTML5) using port 443 and the Bastion service.
+Confirm that the connection to the virtual machine opens directly in the Azure portal (over HTML5) by using port 443 and the Bastion service.

-• When you connect, the desktop of the VM will look different than the example screenshot.
+When you connect, the desktop of the VM will look different from the example screenshot.

-• Using keyboard shortcut keys while connected to a VM may not result in the same behavior as shortcut keys on a local computer.
-For example, when connected to a Windows VM from a Windows client, CTRL+ALT+END is the keyboard shortcut for CTRL+ALT+Delete on a local computer.
-To do this from a Mac while connected to a Windows VM, the keyboard shortcut is Fn+CTRL+ALT+Backspace.
+Using keyboard shortcut keys while you're connected to a VM might not result in the same behavior as shortcut keys on a local computer.
+For example, when you're connected to a Windows VM from a Windows client, Ctrl+Alt+End is the keyboard shortcut for Ctrl+Alt+Delete on a local computer.
+To do this from a Mac while you're connected to a Windows VM, the keyboard shortcut is Fn+Ctrl+Alt+Backspace.

 To enable audio output